 I’m not going to go into details on who, what, where and when, that’s not my story to tell.
 But at that instant I was reminded how things can change and how embracing life and it’s opportunities is vital.

 Over on my Instagram just a few days ago I posted about saying yes to adventures.
 It seems people are getting too caught up in the meaning of the word adventure and sadly it rings of cycling around the world on your own or some other journey of epic proportions.
 But it can just mean a two hour walk somewhere new with the children.
-It can mean pushing yourself to your limit and beyond or it could be that walking the dog for twenty minutes longer than yesterday.
+It can mean pushing yourself to your limit and beyond or it could be walking the dog for twenty minutes longer than yesterday.

 I recently saw the coolest of men (no pun intended) do a talk about being outside as much as possible.
 Kenton Cool has summited Everest thirteen times, so is more than qualified to talk about adventures but yet he spent most of the time talking about the times he spends outdoors with his children.
 Even admitted to not owning an OS map for his local area to add an element to surprise to their walks and bike rides.